jimblizzard/azure-copy-file-python-func/README.md

 # Functions
 1. copy_downloaded_file
- * Makes an http request to retrieve a file from one storage account and
+    + Makes an http request to retrieve a file from a URL using a standard web request and then streams the blob to an output binding pointing to an Azure Storage Container.

-# Download a file and upload to blob storage
-copy_downloaded_file
+2. copy_streamed_file
+    + Invokes the Azure Storage API to retrieve a file from a specified URL and stream it directly into an Azure Storage Container.
+This is a blocking operation in the function invocation instance until the transfer is complete.

+# Running Locally

 To run the sample:
 1. Create a _local.settings.json_ file with the following settings (ensure the source container has anonymous read access)